neighborhoods/honeycomb/README.md

 on the extension of the provided `filename`.
 If `filename` is not provided or does not contain an extension, it will default to Parquet.

+An empty directory is expected for a table's underlying storage.
+If files are already present in the S3 path designated to store files for the new table, table creation will fail.

 Additional parameters:
 1. `schema`: The schema to write to.
 Most users will only have access to write to the 'experimental' zone.